pinterest/wheeljack/README.md

 Wheeljack expects you to use a `virtualenv`.

+## repos.conf

+This is a `yaml` file which lists repositories in Github or Github Enterprise.

+There are two main parts of the config.  `global` which applies to all `repos` and `repos` which define individual repositories.

+See `example.conf`.

 ## TODO

 * `install-repo` will install a repo from a repos.conf file to